tiffanyqi/table-for-two/README.md

 	- Haven't matched before
 	- Those who are in the same location (last, GHangout)
 - If that user is matched, then we'll set the name and email equal to the match

-## New questions for testing
-- if a user deletes their availability, will it delete their match? --> task: hide edit and delete if a user is matched
-- if a user reschedules their availability in a different timezone or location, will it update the match?

 # V2